 Facilities available: Cabana style beach bars, beach shelters, play area, souvenir shops, and restaurants.

-2. Siloso Beach – A buzzing beach
+2. Siloso Beach – A Buzzing Beach

-Famous for: Beach sports such as beach volley, banana ride, beach riding among others, and laid back eateries serving a wide range of snacks and beverages.
+Tourist attractions: Beach sports such as beach volley, banana ride, beach riding among others, and laid back eateries serving a wide range of snacks and beverages.

 Facilities available: Beachfront hotel, Beach tram, pavilions, restaurants, little shops, and walkways.